chapmanb/o8/README.markdown

 - [GATK][9]: The Genome Analysis Toolkit from the Broad Institute
 - [gemini][10]: a framework for mining genome variation, from the Quinlan lab
-- [Variant Effect Predictor][11]: predicts functional
-  consequences of variants, from the Ensembl team
+- [snpEff][11]: predicts functional consequences of variants, from McGill University
 - [bcbio.variation][12]: a toolkit to compare and consolidate variation calls from multiple sources, developed at Harvard School of Public Health